bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ### Key Tricks

-The list comprehension
+The list comprehension beginning on line 14...

 ```
 [list(map(itemgetter(1), g)) for _, g in groupby(enumerate(rest_idx), lambda ix: ix[1] - ix[0])]
 ```

-divvies up all the rest indices into groups of consecutive indices. `itertools.groupby` sets boundaries between groups where its callable parameter (here a lambda) changes value.
+... divvies up all the rest indices into groups of consecutive indices. `itertools.groupby` sets boundaries between groups where its callable parameter (here a lambda) changes value.
 The rest of the syntax is some finagling to get the output into the form of a list of lists.

 `get_initial_rest` is a function defined so that it returns the index of the first rest in a runs of adjacent rests, or the index of the row for any other row in the DataFrame (this is the key to keeping rows in order after merging).
 We use `get_initial_rest` as the labeling function that `pandas.DataFrame.groupby` can use to generate groups.